Represent (clothing brand)

-Represent (stylized as REPRESENT) is a British streetwear brand founded in 2011 by brothers George and Michael Heaton in Horwich, Greater Manchester, England.
+Represent (stylized as REPRESENT) is a British streetwear brand founded in 2011 by fashion designers George and Michael Heaton in Horwich, Greater Manchester, England.
 The company reported revenues of £80.8 million in 2023 and was named the 68th fastest-growing company in the UK by The Sunday Times.

 History

 George Heaton, while studying graphic design at the University of Salford, launched Represent in 2011 with his brother Michael.
 The brand initially produced screen-printed t-shirts before transitioning to in-house garment production in 2013.

 Early visibility came through celebrity endorsements from Justin Bieber and British band Rizzle Kicks in 2012.
 By 2013, UK retailer Footasylum began stocking the brand, marking its entry into wholesale distribution.

 Represent presented its first runway show at Paris Fashion Week in January 2017, followed by New York Fashion Week in February 2017.
 The company subsequently shifted production from the UK to Portugal between 2017-2018.

 During the COVID-19 pandemic, Represent reduced wholesale operations to focus on direct-to-consumer sales through weekly online product releases.
 In 2020, the brand launched 247, a performance activewear line.

 The company opened its first physical stores in 2024, including locations in West Hollywood, Manchester, and London.